Types of qualifications

 Certificates and diplomas are qualifications at a lower level than a degree.

 A degree is the standard qualification you study towards at university.
 Your first degree is called a bachelor’s degree and usually takes three or four years of full-time study to complete.
-After your first degree, you can carry on to a postgraduate or graduate degree (eg, master's, PhD).
+After your first degree, you can carry on to a postgraduate or graduate qualification (eg, master's, PhD).

 Where students have performed with excellence, and provided that certain standards have been met, including completion within a set time limit, master’s degrees can be awarded with either honours or distinction.